vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/Notes.md

 [^133]:

-    Above intellect (buddhi) and below the primordial matter (prakrti), a guna principle (tattva) is supposed to exist.
+    Above intellect (buddhi) and below the primordial matter (prakr̥ti), a guna principle (tattva) is supposed to exist.
 It is only an aspect of praksti, the balanced state of three guṇas.
-Therefore, the balanced state of guṇas is called prakrti and its agitated aspect is known as guṇa tattva.
+Therefore, the balanced state of guṇas is called prakr̥ti and its agitated aspect is known as guṇa tattva.
 However, guṇa is not counted as a distinct principle from praksti.
-The impelling force that agitates or breaks the bal ance of prakrti is the superintending deity of the tattva.
+The impelling force that agitates or breaks the bal ance of prakr̥ti is the superintending deity of the tattva.
 The agita tion in praksti occurs in relation to those who desire enjoyment, but in those in whom these desires of enjoyment have disappeared, this agitation does not create any effect.
 According to the Trika system, agitation in praksti is caused by the.Lord Srikanthaṇātha.

 [^134]: